US Visas and Consular Processing

 La “lotería de visas” está disponible para los solicitantes de ciertos países que están insuficientemente representados por las cuotas per cápita.
 Los solicitantes debajo de VWP se les permite entrar a los Estados Unidos sin la necesidad de solicitar una visa de visitante.

-are for foreign nationals who wish to remain in the U.S. permanently or indefinitely in either the employer-based or family-based category
+For foreign nationals who wish to remain in the U.S. permanently or indefinitely in either the employer-based or family-based category

 EB-1 Visas grant permanent residency to priority workers of “extraordinary ability” in the sciences, arts, education, business or athletics by meet 3/10 published criteria.
 Outstanding professors/researchers and certain executives/managers of foreign companies who are transferred to the U.S. also fit the EB-1 preference category.